 The transmission of the Holden Colorado tends to shudder when it’s in low gear, especially when you need to accelerate.

-This is caused by a problem with the torque converter.
-This is the most common issue with the Holden colorado and many owners have reported this problem.
+A problem with the torque converter causes this.
+This is the most common issue with the Holden Colorado, and many owners have reported this problem.

 2. Malfunctioning Torque Converter: